Please note: We are offering limited programming. Read Flying Fish News to learn more.

 Sunkissed Championship Standards

 Time standards for the Sunkissed Championships in Charlotte change from year to year.
-For 2018 qualifying times, click here or go to the Team Charlotte website.
+For qualifying times, go to the Team Charlotte website.
 Team Charlotte hosts the Sunkissed Championships each year in late March/early April in Charlotte, North Carolina.
 Flying Fish qualifiers who are eleven and up attend as a team.

 USA Swimming National Time Standards